Kevin White (American football)

-Kevin Romone White Jr. (born June 25, 1992) is an American football wide receiver who is a free agent.
-He played college football at West Virginia.
+Kevin Romone White Jr. (born June 25, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers, earning first-team All-American honors in 2014.

-A highly-rated prospect coming out of college, White was drafted by the Chicago Bears in the first round of the 2015 NFL Draft with the seventh overall selection.
+A highly-rated prospect coming out of college, White was selected by the Chicago Bears in the first round of the 2015 NFL draft with the seventh overall selection.
 His first three seasons with the Bears were injury plagued, and he was released by the Bears following the 2018 season.
-He has since been a member of the Arizona Cardinals (2019), San Francisco 49ers (2020), and New Orleans Saints (2021–2022).
+He was also a member of the Arizona Cardinals (2019), San Francisco 49ers (2020), and New Orleans Saints (2021–2022).

-High school career
+Early life

 He was born Kevin Romone White Jr. on June 25, 1992.
 White played high school football at Emmaus High School in Emmaus, Pennsylvania, which competes in the East Penn Conference.

 College career

 After graduating high school, he attended Lackawanna College for two seasons before attending West Virginia University.
 In his first season at West Virginia in 2013, he started nine of 11 games and had 35 receptions for 507 yards and five touchdowns.
 White returned his senior season in 2014 as a starter.
 He finished the season with 109 receptions for 1,447 yards and 10 touchdowns.
 He was named an All-American by numerous publications and was a finalist for the Fred Biletnikoff Award.